alephium/docs/docs/core-tech/transaction.md

 * Outputs: list of recipients address with given amount of values (such as ALPH)
 * Transaction Fee: A small amount of cryptocurrency paid by the sender to to get his transaction included in a block.

 When a transaction is created, it undergoes a validation process to ensure that the inputs have sufficient funds, the transaction is properly signed, UTXO model is respected and other relevant conditions are met.
-Once validated, the transaction is added to a [block](/core-tech/block) and subsequently added to the [BlockFlow](/core-tech/blockflow-and-sharding), becoming a permanent part of Alephium's history.
+Once validated, the transaction is added to a [block](/core-tech/block) and subsequently added to one of the blockchain of the Alephium's network, according to the groups of the addresses involved in the transaction, becoming a permanent part of Alephium's history.

 ### Transaction model
 * unsigned: The unsigned transaction, containing the UTXO assets
 * scriptExecutionOk: Does the script exectuted correctly?
 * contractInputs: Inputs coming from a contracts
 * generatedOutputs: Auto generated outputs from contracts